StephanGocht/VeriPB/README.rst

 Acknowledgements
 ================

+VeriPB was developed by Stephan Gocht.
+The underlying proof system was designed jointly by Bart Bogaerts, Stephan Gocht, Ciaran McCreesh, and Jakob Nordström, while investigating and implementing proof logging for different applications.
+We are also grateful to Jo Devriendt and Jan Elffers for many valuable discussions that have helped to improve the performance of VeriPB.

-This work was done in part while the author
+This work was done in part while the author Stephan Gocht

 * was supported by the Swedish Research Council grant 2016-00782
 * was participating in a program at the Simons Institute for the Theory of Computing.

-I thank Jan Elffers and Jo Devriendt for interesting discussions that helped to improve the performance of VeriPB as well as Bart Bogaerts and Ciaran Mccreesh for their significant contributions to the proof format and providing interesting applications for it.
-Last but not least, I thank my PhD supervisor Jakob Nordström for all of the above and without whom this work would not have been possible.

 References
 ==========

+.. _GNMO22:

+[GMN22] Stephan Gocht, Jakob Nordström Ruben Martins and Andy Oertel.
+Certified CNF Translations for Pseudo-Boolean Solving.
+In Proceedings of the 25nd International Conference on Theory and Applications of Satisfiability Testing (SAT '22), 2022 (to appear).

-.. _BSCJ22:
+.. _BGMN22:

-[BSCJ22] Certified Symmetry and Dominance Breaking for Combinatorial Optimisation, Bart Bogaerts, Stephan Gocht, Ciaran McCreesh, Jakob Nordström, Proceedings of the AAAI Conference on Artificial Intelligence, 2022 (to appear).
+[BGMN22] Certified Symmetry and Dominance Breaking for Combinatorial Optimisation, Bart Bogaerts, Stephan Gocht, Ciaran McCreesh, Jakob Nordström, Proceedings of the AAAI Conference on Artificial Intelligence, 2022 (to appear).